purescript/registry-dev/README.md

 ## Name squatting and reassigning names

-If you'd like to reuse a package name that has already been taken, you can open an issue in this repo, tagging the current owner (whose username you can find in the package's metadata file).
+If you’d like to reuse a package name that has already been taken, you can open an issue in this repo, tagging the current owner (whose username you can find in the package’s metadata file).

 If no agreement with the current owner has not been found after __4 weeks__, then Registry Trustees will address it.